pirouzmehmandoost/para/src/lib/targetRegistry/TargetRegistry.md

 **Responsibilities:**
 - Creates a `TargetRegistry` instance on mount (stored in a `useRef`). `defaultFallback` is read only during construction; to update it after mount, call `registryRef.current.setFallbackPosition()`.
+- If `targets` is an array, calls `registry.register(targets)`.
+If `targets` is a function, calls `registry.registerByFilter(targets)`.
-- Calls `registry.register(targets)` when `targets` or `scene` changes (`useEffect`).
+- Calls `registry.register()` or `registry.registerByFilter()` when `targets` or `scene` changes (`useEffect`).
 The effect cleanup calls `registry.deregister()` before each re-registration.
+- Tracks scene identity via `sceneRef`.
+When `scene.uuid` changes, nulls `registryRef.current` to force reconstruction on the next effect run.
-- Calls `registry.deregister()` and nulls the ref on unmount (separate empty-deps effect).
+- Calls `registry.deregister()` and nulls both refs on unmount (separate empty-deps effect).
 - Returns a ref to the registry instance.
 Not a state value — avoids re-renders.
 The consumer reads the registry imperatively in `useFrame`.

+**Function reference stability:** Consumers passing a function as `targets` must provide a stable (memoized) reference.
+An unstable function reference creates a new reference on every React render, causing the `[scene, targets]` effect to re-run every render — silently destroying and rebuilding the entire registry each time.
+Use `useMemo` or `useCallback` to stabilize the function.

 ---

 ## Design rationale for consumer-driven demotion

-Stated broadly, scene graph membership is not the only criterion for target availability.
+Scene graph membership is not the only criterion for target availability.
 Production applications need to exclude targets for reasons the registry cannot anticipate:

 - **Visibility filtering:** A product configurator hides meshes by category.
 Hidden products should not be camera targets.
 - **Distance culling:** A large scene excludes targets beyond a camera distance threshold.